Oral Thrush: A Common Fungal Infection of the Mouth

 • Clean Your Tongue: The tongue can trap plaque and food debris.
 If not cleaned regularly, a white coating can form, leading to issues like bad breath.
 Use a toothbrush or, even better, a tongue scraper once a day to keep your tongue clean.

-• Monitor Your Overall Health: Medical conditions and medications, such as diabetes, HIV infection, cancer treatments, antibiotics, and corticosteroids, can weaken your immune system and promote Candida albicans overgrowth in your mouth.
+• Check Your Overall Health: Medical conditions and medications, such as diabetes, HIV infection, cancer treatments, antibiotics, and corticosteroids, can weaken your immune system and promote Candida albicans overgrowth in your mouth.
 Remember, your mouth is a window on your body; what happens in your mouth can reflect your overall health, and vice versa.

-• Try Oil Pulling: Oil pulling involves swishing oil in your mouth for 15 to 20 minutes.
-This technique has been shown to significantly reduce bacterial load in the mouth.
-You can use any oil, but coconut oil or olive oil are particularly effective due to their antifungal properties.
+• Oil Pulling: This involves swishing oil in your mouth for 15 to 20 minutes, then spitting it out and rinsing.
+It has been shown to significantly reduce the number of harmful microbes in the mouth.
+You can use any oil, but coconut oil and olive oil are the best choices if you’re looking for antifungal benefits.